chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2020-07-25-Set-up-and-Configure-a-Cloud-Environment-in-Google-Cloud-Challenge-Lab.md

 4. Expand the **Management, security, disks, networking, sole tenancy** section.
 5. In the **Networking** tab, add `bastion` to the Network tags.
-6. click **Add network interface**, make sure that you set up two Network interfaces,
+6. Click **Add network interface**, make sure that you set up two Network interfaces,

    - `griffin-dev-mgmt`
    - `griffin-prod-mgmt`